It’s one of those hearty, stick-to-your-ribs kinda things that just gets you going in the morning. For me, it just tastes like home.

-You can use bulk turkey sausage here, but it won’t render out enough fat to make the gravy.
-So you’ll need to add about 3 tablespoons of butter to the sausage as it cooks.
+- Turkey sausage can be used as a substitute with one small modification!
+You can use bulk turkey sausage here, but it won’t render out enough fat to make a roux for the gravy.
+So, you’ll need to add about 2 to 3 tablespoons of butter or oil to the sausage as it cooks.

-As you’re browning the sausage – you need to actually get some brown color on it.
+- Actually brown the sausage!
+As you are browning the sausage, you need to really get some brown color on it.
 Don’t just cook it through.
 Let it sit still in the pan some so it can get some of those browned bits on it.
-That adds tons of flavor.
+That adds tons of flavor!

-Now, the gravy will thicken even more as it sits, so feel free to stir in a little more milk to thin it out if it starts getting too thick.
+- The gravy will thicken even more as it sits, so feel free to stir in a little more milk to thin it out if it starts getting too thick for your liking.

 There you have it!
-You just made sausage gravy!!
+You just made the perfect thick sausage gravy!
 Grab the biscuits and enjoy!

 Ingredients